hengshuaiyao/HengshuaiYao.github.io/README.md

 My interest is model-based reinforcement learning, and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.
 I really like this work.
 I consider it is the best work out from me in my twenty years of research since I started.

 Understanding deep neural networks is my recent interest.
+Deep learning was not my area.
+I became interested in it mostly because the deep reinforcement learning.
+I took a look at the literature for about a year.
+Some problems, which seem quite fundamental, remain unsolved or poorly understood.
+This arouses my curiosity.
+The work on class interference, decision boundary and step-size planning summarize my readings and thinking in this regard.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.
 I explored reinforcement learning for NCSoft game studio in San Francisco.
 I was the founding PM of a few joint lab projects between University of Alberta and Huawei Technologies Canada.
 I'm an adjunct professor at Department of Computing Science, University of Alberta.